Grounding techniques

 Giving Yourself a Hug

 Wrap your arms around your shoulders or your waist and squeeze gently.
-It might feel silly at first, but your body doesn’t know the difference between your own hug and someone else’s.
-It still gets the message: I’m safe.
-I’m cared for.
+It might feel silly at first, but give it a go.

 Meditation & Apps

-If you want to go deeper, meditation can be a beautiful grounding tool.
-If you don’t have to sit for hours, try 5 minutes.
+If you want to go deeper, meditation can be a brilliant grounding technique.
+You don’t have to sit for hours either.
+Just try 5 minutes and see how you get on.
 Apps like Insight Timer, Headspace, and Calm have free meditations that are perfect for beginners (and not-so-beginners).

 In a nutshell…

-Grounding is about slowing down, reconnecting, and finding a sense of stability when things feel wobbly.
+Grounding is about slowing down and reconnecting when things feel wobbly.
 There’s no right or wrong way, it’s about what works for you.
 Try a few.
 Practise when you’re calm.
-And when you need them most, these tools will be there, waiting for you like a steady hand to hold.
+And when you need them most, these tools will be there.

-Want help finding the right technique for you?
-Or just a space to feel seen and supported?
-I’m here.
+If you want any help finding the right technique or just a space to feel supported, I’m here.

 With warmth,